wagnerlopesbr/Lexartlabs-Test/README.md

-# Lexartlabs-Test
+# Cell Phone Catalog

-It's a Cell Phone Catalog!
 You need to log in to see the products, but you can also edit or delete them. (but remember: You need to be loged!).

 ## CRUD Functions:
 - CREATE -> Insert all parameters to create a new product (you can mix brand with other brand models; an easter egg? maybe)